top of page

 Apr 10, 2024

-Georges Bataille, Lascaux, and the Becoming-animal of Art
+Georges Bataille's Lascaux and the Becoming-animal of Art

-Swimming Stags, Lascaux cave, France " ... there are Still songs to sing beyond Mankind" Paul Celan, Threadsuns Art as violence The Boy’s Own story of the discovery in 1940 of the linked caves at Lascaux in the Vezere valley in France, and the 600 or so 17, 000-year-old paintings inside them by schoolboy Marcel Ravidat and his mischievous scamp of a dog Robot can be found in all histories of Prehistoric art.
-Since Lascaux, older sites and cave art have
+Swimming Stags, Lascaux cave, France Art as violence The Boy’s Own story of the discovery in 1940 of the linked caves at Lascaux in the Vezere valley in France, and the 600 or so 17, 000-year-old paintings inside them by schoolboy Marcel Ravidat and his mischievous scamp of a dog Robot can be found in all histories of Prehistoric art.
+Since Lascaux, older sites and cave art have been found: the Chauvet cave, discovered in 1994, contains friezes as well preserved and of compar

 Chris Millton